 Exposure to mold in residential areas, such as black visible mold, is generally dangerous to health, but to varying degrees (detection of mold spores).
 The resulting toxins, called endotoxins, can cause various diseases.

-These are mainly respiratory problems or allergic reactions, but some types of mold are suspected of causing cancer or can lead to serious organ damage up to death (for example, black basement mold).
+These are mainly respiratory problems or allergic reactions, but some types of mold are suspected of causing cancer or can lead to serious organ damage up to death (for example, black basement mold or white mold attic ).
+In fact, there are many different types of mold that can be found in our homes.

 Symptoms and signs of mold spores in indoor air